Eyes on This: Music and lyrics

 The album addresses some social issues such as violence around drugs and addictions ("Cappucino", "Not wit' a Dealer") and machismo ("Please Understand").
 Regarding the content of Please Understand, Lyte told Deborah Gregory in an Essence profile "I’ve never let a man dog me and I never will, It’s just not gonna happen!".
 The track "Survival of the Fittest" is a remix by King of Chill along with Audio Two of the original included on the compilation album The First Priority Music Family: Basement Flavor (1988).
 As the last track was included "K-Rocks Housin", a set by Lyte's disc jockey DJ K-Rock.

 The diss track to Antoinette "Shut the Eff Up!
 (Hoe)", which was originally the b-side of the single Lyte as a Rock, was included on the album.
-The diss track to Antoinette "Shut the Eff Up!
-(Hoe)", which was originally the b-side of the single Lyte as a Rock, was included on the album.
 On the track "Slave 2 the Rhythm" she would say "It took a whole album for you to try and diss me/And ha-ha-ha, slum bitch, you still missed me/But yo, I'm off the dissin tip, cause that takes no creation" and would add "'Gangstress', don't make me laugh" in reference to Antoinette's nickname.

 "Shut the Eff Up!
 (Hoe)" was later sampled on TLC's Hat 2 da Back, The Lox's "Goin' Be Some Shit" and Common's "Orange Pineapple Juice".
 "Slave 2 the Rhythm" was sampled by Naughty by Nature on "Strike a Nerve" and by electropunk group Mindless Self Indulgence on "Tornado".

 Artwork

 The cover photo, taken by Robert Manella, shows Lyte with her DJ K-Rock with two Porsche Carrera '89.
 This was taken at pier 6 of Brooklyn Bridge Park, with the World Trade Center complex of buildings visible behind them.

-In December 2010 the cover was included by Flavorwire in their "11 Stylish '80s Hip-Hop Album Covers" list, reviewing "MC Lyte’s hairstyle and oversized power suit haven’t necessarily aged well, but her DJ looks smooth, and there’s something ageless about lounging by a couple of Porsches before the city skyline.
+In December 2010 the cover was included by Flavorwire in their "11 Stylish '80s Hip-Hop Album Covers" list, reviewing "MC Lyte's hairstyle and oversized power suit haven't necessarily aged well, but her DJ looks smooth, and there's something ageless about lounging by a couple of Porsches before the city skyline.
 The soft focus adds a touch of mystery to the proceedings."